This site requires a more recent version of Adobe Flash Player to function properly.

-Telecom is the most valuable segment for Samsung and accounts for close 30% the company's valuation.
-Consumer businesses are more valuable for the company in general and the mobile device business in particular has the highest growth prospects due to the rapid pace of smartphone adoption in both developed as well as developing markets.
-The huge market size of the mobile phone market, the higher replacement rate of mobile devices as well as the greater margins of this business makes telecom more valuable than digital media for Samsung.
+Telecom is the most valuable segment for Samsung and accounts for close to 30% the company's valuation, per our estimates.
+The large size of the mobile phone market, the higher replacement rate of mobile devices as well as the reasonably high margins that the business commands makes the telecom division the firm's most valuable division.

 Samsung's semiconductor division manufactures NAND, DRAM and other semiconductor products such as system large scale integrated circuit (LSI) products, application processors and image sensors.
 While the business is quite capital intensive, it also has the highest margins among Samsung's various business verticals.
-Samsung is the worlds largest manufacturer of digital memory, with over 30% market share of the branded DRAM and NAND market.
+Samsung is the world's largest manufacturer of digital memory, with over 30% market share of the branded DRAM and NAND market.
 The company invests significant sums on R&D and has been able to consistently deliver innovative semiconductor products.
-Additionally, the company's scale allows it to leverage significant economies of scale.
+Additionally, the company's large volumes allow it to leverage significant economies of scale.

 Increasing Saturation in High End Smartphone Market

-Smartphone penetration levels have been increasing in developed markets where premium smartphones have typically found the most takers.
+Smartphone penetration levels have been increasing in developed markets where premium smartphones find the most takers.
 In the United States for example, smartphone penetration (as a percentage of mobile users) stood at close to 80% as of Q4 2015 according to comScore and the market is approaching saturation.
 Considering that smartphone replacements, rather than adoption is likely to drive further sales, shipments in these markets could grow at a slower pace than before.
-For 2014, IDC expects smartphone shipment growth to the United States to stand at just 2.4% CAGR between 2015 and 2019 and it is possible that there could be declines in markets such as Japan.
+IDC expects smartphone shipment growth to the United States to stand at just 2.4% CAGR between 2015 and 2019 and it is possible that there could be declines in markets such as Japan.

 Although emerging markets such as India and China still offer scope for near double-digit (or higher) smartphone shipments growth, realizing attractive pricing and margins is proving tricky.
 Local manufacturers have been offering smartphones with attractive specifications at affordable prices, appealing to aspirational yet price conscious customers.
 Some local manufacturers sell their products at near cost, aiming to eventually turn a profit as component prices fall, or by providing other internet based services.
 The Chinese market for instance is currently dominated by local players such as Huawei and Xiaomi, while vendors such as Micromax and Intex have made significant inroads into the Indian smartphone market.

 How Does Trefis Modelling Work?